MinaSamir11/react-native-in-app-review/README.md

 - Don’t be a pest.
 Repeated rating prompts can be irritating, and may even negatively influence the user’s opinion of your app.
 Allow at least a week or two between rating requests and only prompt again after the user has demonstrated additional engagement with your app.

 - Don't use buttons or other controls to request feedback.
 Since the system limits how often rating prompts occur, attempting to request feedback in response to a control may result in no rating prompt being displayed.

+# Please Note, To test your integration using the App Store

+- When you call this method while your app is still in development mode, a rating/review request view is always displayed so that you can test the user interface    and experience.
+However, this method has no effect when you call it in an app that you distribute using TestFlight.

 ## How to test your code